Orionid meteor shower 2020: when and how to watch

-At the shower's peak on the night of 14 December, stargazers willing to brave the cold will be rewarded with a display of up to 120 multicoloured meteors per hour.
+At the shower's peak on the night of 14 December, stargazers willing to brave the cold could be rewarded with a display of more than 100 multicoloured meteors per hour.

-Geminids gets their name because meteors appear to radiate from the constellation Gemini.
+Geminids get their name because meteors appear to radiate from the constellation Gemini.

 Discovered by satellite in 1983, Phaethon is the only asteroid that is associated with a meteor shower.
 It has an orbital period of 524 days and travels even closer to the Sun than Mercury does.